Force over Distance: Chapter 18

 “Technically, you’ll find tha’ everyone’s dying,” Rush clarified.

 “I hate hanging out with you guys.
 I really do.”
 Eli looked edgily at the pair of them.
 “Y’know what?
 I’m going.
 Enjoy your sleepover.”
-He ducked out from beneath Rush’s arm, backed up a few paces, then asked, “Are you going to be okay?”
+He ducked out from beneath Rush’s arm, backed up a few paces, then asked, “Are you gonna be okay?”

 “You’re a nice fuckin’ kid,” Rush replied.

 “Thanks?
 You’re a complete jerk, but I kind of like you anyway.
-Kind of.”
+Kinda.”
 Eli turned and went back the way they’d come.

-Young hit his door controls and dragged Rush “Come on,” he said, tugging the scientist forward, toward the bathroom.
+Young hit his door controls.
+“C’mon.”
+He tugged the scientist forward, toward the bathroom.
 “You need help?”

 “Hardly,” Rush said, raising his eyebrows.
 “You can jis’ stop dragging me about.
 I’m not that smashed.
 I only had—what?
 Four point five shots?
 Or five?
 Six or six point five or seven at the most.”

-“You’re pretty damn smashed, over there, genius,” Young said dryly.
+“You’re pretty damn smashed, over there, genius.”
 He pulled back, experimentally abandoning Rush as the door of the bathroom.
 The scientist made a grab for the doorframe to stay standing, but missed.
 Before Young could restabilize him, the automatic door shot out to meet his grip.

 “Neat trick.”
 Young leaned against the doorframe as Rush pulled himself over to the sink.